Skip to main content

 Families can also reduce costs by organizing financial records, gathering necessary documents, and choosing cooperative approaches to estate administration.
 Clear communication among heirs prevents disputes that drive up attorney fees and extend probate timelines.

-(By the way, Michigan has no estate tax or inheritance tax.)
+(By the way, Michigan has no estate tax or inheritance tax.
+The state has seen some epic estate disputes, however.)

 Sources